Mission

 Driven by the imperative of climate justice, The Sunrise Project’s mission is to scale social movements to drive the transition from fossil fuels to renewable energy as fast as possible.

-The Sunrise Project International Stichting (“Sunrise International” or “the Stichting”) was established in 2023 with a mission to protect the environment from the impacts of large-scale fossil fuel expansion and to hasten the transition to clean energy.
+Stichting Sunrise International (“Sunrise International” or “the Stichting”) was established in 2023 with a mission to protect the environment from the impacts of large-scale fossil fuel expansion and to hasten the transition to clean energy.

 The objectives of Sunrise International are: